-8. On the Uterine Fibroid application the Tissue Boundary must be confirmed after registration.
+8. The Tissue Boundary must be confirmed after registration.
 Adjust the lines and confirm the boundaries by accepting.
 Make sure to scroll all of the images to find any non-uniformities in the tissues!

 Comparing OARs with images acquired before the registration may leave the OARs misplaced.
 If OARs are not positioned correctly, there is a risk of skin burn.